NeuronBench/nb-docs/content/blog/hello-world.md

 inactivation.
 Stephanie, who
 specializes in alpha rhythms, adds an oscillatory current to the soma and finds that your phenomenon works best at certain phases.
-Garrett, who studies species differences, has already lenthened your apical dendrites and enriched their
+Garrett, who studies species differences, has already lengthened your apical dendrites and enriched their
 <math display="inline"><msub><mi>I</mi><mi>h</mi></msub></math>
-currents; he has a hunch that your effect is stonger more human-like neurons.
+currents; he has a hunch that your effect is stronger in more human-like neurons.

 NeuronBench aims at this goal of instantaneous interaction through a "web-first" approach.
-This means focusing on remixing, interaction, distribution and visualization, over other desirable features for a neuron simulator.
+This means focusing on remixing, interaction, distribution and visualization, over other features traditionally sought in a neuron simulator.
 NeuronBench doesn't aim to be the best platform for neuroscience research, or to be the fastest cluster workhorse.
 The simulator and the language are optimized for demonstrating neural networks, letting users access your networks without installing software, and allowing people to build on top of each other's work.